acmucsd-projects/su26-ai-team-4/base_train/ed baseline/README.md

 ## Data layout

-Using `build_manifest.py` on the unprocessed data set, there should be a folder with the layout:
+Using `build_manifest.py` on the unprocessed data set, there should be a manifest csv and a folder with the layout:
 ```bash
 processed/
 └── tier1